asreview/asreview-insights/README.md

 ![Recall plot of Van de Schoot 2017](figures/tests_recall_sim_van_de_schoot_2017_1.png)

 On the vertical axis, you find the recall (i.e, the proportion of the relevant records) after every labeling decision.
 The horizontal axis shows the proportion of  total number of records in the dataset.
+The steeper the recall curve, the higher the performance of active learning when comparted to random screening.
+The recall curve can also be used to estimate stopping criteria, see the discussions in [#557](https://github.com/asreview/asreview/discussions/557) and [#1115](https://github.com/asreview/asreview/discussions/1115).

 ```bash